DevJalax/Common-Fintech-Switch/README.md

 2) The value of mobile wallet payments in India was INR128.2 trillion ($1.5 trillion) in 2022.

-3) There are 217 million mobile wallet users in India and is expected to reach 434 million in 2025cwith the average digital wallet user spends about $200 per month.
+3) There are 217 million mobile wallet users in India and is expected to reach 434 million in 2025 cwith the average digital wallet user spends about $200 per month.

 4) There were also 3.4 billion digital wallet users in the world, or 42.6% of the global population.